gregspurrier/portage/README.md

 ;;
 ;;   Awaiting asynchronous result...
 ;;   Awaiting asynchronous result...
-;;   With portage you can mix normal and asyncronous functions in the same flow.
+;;   With portage you can mix normal and asynchronous functions in the same flow.
 ;;   Carry on.
 ```